 Maintaining and enhancing habitat connectivity for both flora and fauna is key to improving and safeguarding biodiversity within Yarra and its environs.
-The majority of flora and fauna occur along the water corridors with other large reserves such as the Edinburgh Gardens and large canopy trees likely to play a key role in the movement of fauna and providing food and shelter resources.
+The majority of indigenous flora and fauna occur along the water corridors with other large reserves such as the Edinburgh Gardens Yarra Bend Park and large canopy trees likely to play a key role in the movement of fauna and providing food and shelter resources.